Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Admin Dashboard** (for admins only).
 - Implementing user authorization for user/admin roles.

-#### Epic 4: Security Enhancements

-- Implementing two-factor authentication (2FA) for added security.
-- Encrypting sensitive user data both in transit and at rest.
-- Adding rate limiting to prevent brute-force attacks.
-- Ensuring compliance with GDPR or other relevant data protection regulations.
-- Conducting security audits and testing (e.g., penetration testing).

-#### Epic 5: DebtFreePlanner Data Inputs & Basic Data Validation
+#### 9.3.2 Epic 4: DebtFreePlanner Data Inputs & Basic Data Validation

 - Enhancing the DebtFreePlanner page to support the creation of multiple plans.
 - Collecting all necessary data to create a plan: